-March is on its way, and Musement takes a look at eight destinations where you should travel during this unpredictable month.
+March is on its way, and Musement takes a look at nine destinations where you should travel during this unpredictable month.

 In some places, March can be iffy.
 Spring may arrive in a timely manner or winter might decide to linger a little bit longer, which makes March a perfect time to travel…so long as inclement weather conditions don’t delay your flight.
 Here are eight cities we suggest visiting this month.

 1. Rio de Janeiro